Skip to main content

 const ce = new ComputeEngine();

-To input math using an interactive mathfield, use MathLive.
+To input math using an interactive mathfield, use the Mathfield library.

-A MathLive <math-field> DOM element works like a <textarea> in HTML, but for math.
-It provides its content as a LaTeX string or a MathJSON expression, ready to be used with the Compute Engine.
+A <math-field> DOM element works like a <textarea> in HTML, but for math.
+It provides its content as a LaTeX string, ready to be used with the Compute Engine.

 All the mathfields on the page share a Compute Engine instance, which is available as MathfieldElement.computeEngine.